This policy provides an overview of corporate governance at WorkCover Queensland (WorkCover).

-The Executive Leadership Team (ELT) is comprised of the Chief Executive Officer (CEO), Chief Customer Officer, Chief People and Finance Officer, Legal Counsel, Chief Information Officer and Chief Strategy and Development Officer.
+The Executive Leadership Team (ELT) is comprised of the Chief Executive Officer (CEO), Chief Customer Officer, Chief People and Finance Officer, Legal Counsel, Chief digital and Information Officer and the Chief Strategy and Development Officer.

 Code of conduct for all WorkCover people

-All staff, including executive management, Board and Risk and Audit Committee members are required to comply with the WorkCover Code of Conduct (the Code).
+All people, including executive leadership and, Board members are required to comply with the WorkCover Code of Conduct (the Code).
 The Code represents a broad framework of ethical conduct that all WorkCover people have an obligation to uphold.
 It also provides the basis for disciplinary action for those who fail to meet their obligations.
 The standards of conduct in the Code are based on the four ethics principles contained in the Public Sector Ethics Act 1994 (Queensland).

 Policies and procedures

 WorkCover maintains a comprehensive set of policies and procedures covering WorkCover's operations.
 These policies and procedures are reviewed annually.
 Key policies as noted below are approved annually by the Board or Risk and Audit Committee.

 |Key governance policies||Approved by|